twosigma/git-meta/presentation.md

 ### Principles
 ]
 .right-column[
-- A Slim repository (or *meta-repository*) contains pointers to *sub-repositories*.
+- A Git-meta repository (or *meta-repository*) contains pointers to *sub-repositories*.

 - Each pointer indicates a repository URL and commit.

 - The pointers are implemented using Git submodules.

-- Slim does not need any meta-information not provided directly by Git.
+- Git-meta does not need any meta-information not provided directly by Git.

-- All Slim operations can be implemented in terms of basic Git operations.
+- All Git-meta operations can be implemented in terms of basic Git operations.

-- Slim is a *distributed* version control system.
+- Git-meta is a *distributed* version control system.
 State changes happen locally.
 Repositories -- including meta-repositories -- are equals.

-- Slim requires no server-side technology; it is implemented entirely in terms of Git operations.
+- Git-meta requires no server-side technology; it is implemented entirely in terms of Git operations.
 ]

 ---